Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Numerical Experiments

-where the matrix $A$ and vector $b$ consists of the features and classes from different datasets from the \texttt{LibSVM} database \cite{chang_libsvm_2011}.
-The regularizations $\xi$ are tuned such that the solutions have roughly 15-20\% sparsity.
+where the matrix $A$ and vector $b$ consist of the features and classes from different datasets from the \texttt{LibSVM} database \cite{chang_libsvm_2011}.
+The regularization parameter $\xi$ is tuned for each problem such that the solution have roughly 15-20\% sparsity.
+SAGA and L-SVRG with different sampling and update frequencies are compared in \Cref{fig:libsvm-experiments}(a)-(b).
+L-SVRG was tested with $\eta \in \{0.2\eta^\star, \eta^\star, 5\eta^\star\}$ and either Lipschitz or uniform sampling and the three best perform configuration are shown in \Cref{fig:libsvm-experiments}.
+Further comparisons between SAGA and L-SVRG with larger step-size choices can be found in \Cref{fig:libsvm-experiments}(c)-(d).
+In these experiments the regularization parameter was set to $\xi = 0$.

-Some of the improved sampling and update frequencies are compared on two lasso problems in \cref{fig:libsvm-experiments}(a)-(b).
-For the \texttt{ijcnn1} dataset they perform better than the other examples.
-For the \texttt{protein}$^\ast$ dataset the results are not as clear cut.
-However, these examples are only single realizations of the stochastic processes.

-Since our analysis yield asymptotic linear rates the differences in transient behavior for the \texttt{protein}$^\ast$ dataset are not covered.
-This can be problematic in very ill-conditioned cases when the linear rates are slow and most of the progress is made in the transient phase.
-For ill-conditioned problems our choice of update frequency $\eta^\star \propto \sqrt{\frac{\mu}{L}}$ becomes small which might negatively impact this initial transient.
-The extreme case being non-strongly convex problems.
-For those problems are the dual variables never updated and convergence is therefore lost.
-Therefore, $\eta^\star$ should not be used for very ill-conditioned or non-strongly convex problems.
+We see that it is sometime possible achieve better convergence rate by deviating from the optimal parameter choices in \Cref{cor:saga,cor:lsvrg,cor:saga-sampling,cor:lsvrg-complexity-full}.
+However, these are single realizations of random processes and there will be variance between runs, especially for the larger step-sizes.
+The consistency of our suggested parameter choices should be noted though.
+Especially SAGA with the sampling from \Cref{cor:saga-sampling} are always among the better alternatives.

-For L-SVRG, the step-like convergence of $\eta = \eta^\star$ and the faster convergence of $\eta = 5\eta^\star$ suggest that $\eta^\star$ might be dual limited for the \texttt{protein}$^\ast$ dataset.
-This could mean that the primal convergence is faster than our theory would suggest.
-Since we perform a worst case analysis there are many reasons for why this might be the case.
-For instance, any rate contribution from the proximal step is ignored since only non-expansiveness of the $\prox$ is used in the analysis.
+Note the slow step-like convergence of L-SVRG with $\eta = \eta^\star$ in the \texttt{protein}$^\ast$ example.
+The faster convergence of $\eta = 5\eta^\star$ suggest that $\eta^\star$ does not properly balance the primal and dual updates.
+Since we perform a worst case analysis, there are many reasons for why this might be the case.
+Our analysis also only focus on asymptotic linear rates and does not capture transient behavior.
+The last point is especially important when considering very ill-conditioned or maybe even non-strongly convex problems.
+In these cases, the transient phase is the most important part since the achievable linear rates are very small or zero.

-Further comparisons of SAGA and L-SVRG with different step-size choices for a least squares problem, $\xi = 0$, can be found in \cref{fig:libsvm-experiments}(c)-(d).
-It is clear that for some problems it may be possible to achieve better rates by deviating from $\lambda^\star$, $\eta^\star$, etc. The balance between primal and dual convergence still needs to be maintained though.
-In cases when a larger step-size is beneficial, the faster primal convergence needs to be matched by an increased update frequency in order to not become dual limited.
-However, the consistency of our suggested parameter choices should be noted.
-Especially SAGA with the sampling from \cref{cor:saga-sampling} are always among the better alternatives tested.